Jodie Turner-Smith Gives Birth, Welcomes First Child With Joshua Jackson

 Most recently, the two were spotted stepping out for breakfast over the weekend on Mar.
 14, mere weeks before her expected due date.
 The 41-year-old actor was seen with his arm around his 33-year-old wife, looking ready as can be for the arrival of their daughter.

-According to the Dawson's Creek alum, he and Jodie waited until they could be together to find out she was pregnant.
+According to the Dawson's Creek alum, he and Jodie waited until they could be together to find out whether or not she was pregnant.

 "We kind of had an inkling.
 Cycles change," he said on The Graham Norton Show.
 "This was literally the most joyous moment of my life.
 She was working out of town and I asked her to hold off a couple days before taking a test so we could do it together."

-Most recently, on International Women's Day, the actress revealed to her Instagram followers the gender of her baby.
+Most recently, on International Women's Day, the actress revealed to her Instagram followers the sex of her baby.

 Shutterstock